-THE WORLD'S LARGEST REED CROWN - THE GUINESS WORLD RECORD - PROUDLY EXPOSED IN ULTIMA THULE GALLERY, TALLINN
+THE WORLD'S LARGEST REED CROWN - THE GUINNESS WORLD RECORD - PROUDLY EXPOSED IN ULTIMA THULE GALLERY, TALLINN

 The World's largest Reed Crown or Himmeli was built in Tallinn at the St. Martin's Day Fair, in November 2019.
 Artist Urmas Veersalu and the Estonian Folk Arts and Crafts Association worked together during 4 days and created a Guinness record-worthy masterpiece.